-It is the responsibility of site administration to develop and implement plans to provide at school a minimum of a 72-hour supply of emergency water, food, first aid, search and rescue, sanitation and other emergency supplies and equipment, as listed under each emergency team.
+It is the responsibility of site administration to develop and implement plans to provide at school a minimum of a 72-hour supply of emergency water, food, first aid, search and rescue, sanitation, and other emergency supplies and equipment, as listed under each emergency team.
 Emergency supplies will be maintained in each classroom and in a centralized emergency container outdoors location: Green cargo storage container along the fence near Homewood Road at the south side of the soccer field

-Emergency supply checklists are found in the ISSP appendices and the REF-5451 School Site Emergency/Disaster Supplies.
-Some recommendations regarding emergency food are available in the Food for Emergencies document.
+Emergency supply checklists are found in the ISSP appendices and the REF-5451 School Site Emergency/Disaster Supplies, which also includes guidance on procurement of emergency food supplies.
+Some recommendations regarding emergency food are available in the Food for School Disasters document.
+Having a stock of emergency food at school sites is the responsibility of the school administration and does not come from the school cafeteria kitchen.

 During an emergency, schools may not have access to electronic data and must instead refer to printed records.
 Schools should be prepared with critical printed materials; these are stored in the School Emergency Response Box (SERB) which is a central location for storing essential student records and other information needed to effectively manage a critical incident.
 It serves as a central portable emergency repository for critical information that can be easily accessed and used during an emergency or shared with first responders.
-(Note: The District shares the school's ISSP with local law enforcement agencies as per CA E.C. § 32281.)
+(Note: The District shares the school's ISSP with local law enforcement agencies as per (CA E.C. § 32281).
 Please access REF-5450 School Emergency Response Boxes for more details.